ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 Network Programming combines Segment Routing (SR) functions to achieve a networking objective that goes beyond mere packet routing.

-It may be desirable to encode a pointers to function and its function-arguments within an MPLS packet transport header.
-For example, in MPLS we can encode the FUNC::ARGs within the label stack or after the bottom of stack to support the equivalent of FUNC::ARG in SRv6 as described in {{?RFC8986}}.
+It may be desirable to encode a pointer to function and its arguments within an MPLS packet transport header.
+For example, in MPLS we can encode the FUNC::ARGs within the label stack or after the Bottom of Stack to support the equivalent of FUNC::ARG in SRv6 as described in {{?RFC8986}}.

-## Application Aware Networking (APN)
+## Application Aware Networking

-Application-aware Networking (APN) allows application-aware information (i.e., APN attribute) including APN identification (ID) and/or APN parameters (e.g. network performance requirements) to be encapsulated at network edge devices and carried in packets traversing an APN domain in order to facilitate service provisioning, perform fine-granularity traffic steering and network resource adjustment.
-To support APN in MPLS networks, mechanisms are needed to hold the APN attribute.
+Application-aware Networking (APN) as described in
+{{?I-D.li-apn-problem-statement-usecases}} allows application-aware information (i.e., APN attributes) including APN identification (ID) and/or APN parameters (e.g.  network performance requirements) to be encapsulated at network edge devices and carried in packets traversing an APN domain.

+The APN data is carried in packets to facilitate service provisioning, perform fine-granularity traffic steering and network resource adjustment.
+To support APN in MPLS networks, mechanisms are needed to carry such APN data in MPLS encapsulated packets.

 # Co-existence of Usecases

 Two or more of the aforementioned use cases MAY co-exist in the same packet.
-Some examples of such usecases are described below.
+Some examples of such use cases are described below.

 ## IOAM with Network Slicing

 IOAM may provide key functions with network slicing to help ensure that critical network slice SLOs are being met by the network provider.

-In such a case, IOAM is able collect key performance measurement parameters of network slice traffic flows as it traverses the transport network.
+In such a case, IOAM is able to collect key performance measurement parameters of network slice traffic flows as it traverses the transport network.

 This may require, in addition to carrying a specific network slice selector